 Bio is from the Greek word for forms of life…and region is from the Latin regere, territory to be ruled… They convey together: a life-territory, a place defined by its life forms, its topography and its biota, rather than by human dictates; a region governed by nature, not legislature.
-And if the concept initially strikes us as strange, that may perhaps only be a measure of how distant we have become from the wisdom it conveys.”
-We believe this represents a new—or rather, old—paradigm for discipleship on a planet on the verge of a nervous breakdown.
+And if the concept initially strikes us as strange, that may perhaps only be a measure of how distant we have become from the wisdom it conveys.
+(Kirkpatrick Sale, Dwellers in the Land The Bioregional Vision, University of Georgia Press, 1986)

 To understand this concept it helps to begin with what is most basic to life: water.
 Wherever we reside—city, suburb, or rural area—our place is deeply intertwined within a larger system called a watershed, drained by a watercourse and its tributaries into a particular body of water such as a pond, lake or ocean.
 All of us live in one, no matter how ignorant we may be about it (which most of us are).
-John Wesley Powell (the first non-indigenous person to run the Colorado River through theGrand Canyon in 1869) defined a watershed as:
+John Wesley Powell (the first non-indigenous person to run the Colorado River through the Grand Canyon in 1869) defined a watershed as:

 Each watershed is made up of a unique mix of habitats that influence each other including forests and wetlands, fields and meadows, rivers and lakes, farms and cities.
 Think about where you live: somewhere there is a local creek, river or stream (though it may be buried under concrete).
 The area covered in that journey, from the water’s origination to the landscapes it passes through to its end point represents your watershed.

 …where we can have social, local, intentional community with other life forms and inanimate processes, like the fire cycle and the hydrological cycle… Watersheds should embody the geographic scale of applied sustainability, which must be regenerative because we desperately are in need of making up for lost time.
 We are perched on the tipping point of a “watershed moment.”
 Now is the time to bring our communities together to set in motion plans and processes that ensure our watersheds will remain healthy in perpetuity.
 (Brock Dolman)

 We can’t save the whole planet, Dolman argues; but we can engage in the struggle to preserve or restore the health of our watershed.
 And watersheds are, of course, interconnected in larger ecosystems.
 The science of ecology has confirmed what Dr. King famously taught us:

 For a fascinating look at what the U.S. would look like as a “nation of watersheds,” and for John Wesley Powe’lls watershed map of the West, go here.
-For a great introduction to a local struggle to preserve and heal a watershed, check out this two minute trailer from “Watershed Revolution,” a film by Ched’s neighbor Rich Reid:
+For a great introduction to a local struggle to preserve and heal a watershed, check out this two minute trailer from “Watershed Revolution,” a film by Ched Myers’ neighbor Rich Reid: